 In addition to complex dispute resolution, Michelle has a wealth of experience and is highly rated in contentious and non-contentious insurance and reinsurance, acting for both corporate insureds, and select insurers and reinsurers.

-Michelle was awarded ‘Best Lawyer International’ awards in 2016 and 2017 for Alternative Dispute Resolution, Class Action Litigation, Insurance Law, Litigation and Product Liability Litigation.
-She was ranked by Chambers Asia Pacific for both dispute resolution and insurance in 2015 to 2018, and has been praised for her strength in the "technical work" as well as her "incredibly strong knowledge of the industry."
+Michelle was awarded ‘Best Lawyer International’ awards in 2016, 2017 and 2018 for Alternative Dispute Resolution, Class Action Litigation, Insurance Law, Litigation and Product Liability Litigation.
+She was ranked by Chambers Asia Pacific for both dispute resolution and insurance in 2015 to 2019, and has been praised for her strength in the "technical work" as well as her "incredibly strong knowledge of the industry."
 (Chambers Asia Pacific 2017).
 Michelle was recognised by Legal 500 Asia Pacific as a leading individual in Insurance and Dispute Resolution for 2012, 2014-2019.
-Michelle has also been ranked by Who’s Who Legal as an Expert Litigation Lawyer in 2014 to 2017.
-Michelle was described as “a great strategist who can think beyond just pure legal interpretation" and is “very responsive, communicates well without over-communicating and has a good ability to cut to the key issues” (Chambers Asia-Pacific 2016).
+She has also been ranked by Who’s Who Legal as an Expert Litigation Lawyer in 2014 to 2017.
+Michelle was described as “a great strategist who can think beyond just pure legal interpretation" in (Chambers Asia-Pacific 2016) and in Chambers Global 2018 it was said “She's nearly always the smartest person in the room, has an excellent ability to cut through the legal clutter and is a lawyer you would rather not have on the other side of the table”.
 In 2019, Michelle was included in Doyle's Guide as a “Leading Commercial Litigation & Dispute Resolution Lawyer Rankings - New South Wales.”